sony/nnabla-nas/README.md

 ### Examples

-The example below shows how to use NnablaNAS.
+The example below shows how to use NNablaNAS.

 We construct a search space by relaxing the layer that the network can have.
 Our search space encodes that the network chooses between Convolution, MaxPooling, and Identity for the first layer.